 What many people actually have in mind when they talk about the Galveston fishing pier is the one that lies at 9001 Seawall Blvd.
 That’s the pier you have most likely seen online, with happy fishermen screaming and reeling in Blacktip Sharks, as fellow anglers cheer in the background.
 The pier is open to the public, so you don’t have to be a hardcore angler to come for a stroll here with your kids.

 The pier opened its doors back in 1971, and it has naturally become part of the local anglers’ folklore.
 People have called it a lot of names – 90th St Pier, 91st St Pier, Gulf Coast Fishing Pier, but the original name stuck the most.
 These days, it’s simply the “Galveston Fishing Pier”.

-The pier works from 7am until 11pm throughout the week, but on Friday and Saturday, you can also fish during the night, which is a real treat.
-Night time fishing in this part of Texas can be highly rewarding.
+The pier is open 24/7, so whenever you go, you can cast a line and hook into something awesome.
+Nighttime fishing in this part of Texas can be highly rewarding.
 The opening hours and ticket prices can change, so you best check the pier’s website for updated info.
-You will also find a pier cam where you can follow the action and see the weather and tides 24/7.
+You will also find a pier cam where you can follow the action and see the weather and tides.

 The pier on 61st Street is another fishing spot where you can drop your bait and get excellent results.
 From March to December, the pier works 24/7 and you can get anything from Redfish, Trout, Rays, Flounder, and Black Drum to 6′ Sharks.